HomeWhat is Operational Intelligence?

 A loop, not a stack.

-Operational Intelligence runs as a continuous loop: collect the signal, watch it as it lands, surface the exception, act on it, and prove the change.
-That is the same shape as how we deliver Managed Operational Intelligence — connect, keep current, watch, and put finished work in front of the people who need it.
+Operational Intelligence runs as a continuous loop: collect the signal, watch it as it lands, surface the exception, act — so teams can course-correct and systems can follow through — and prove the change.
+That is the same shape as how Zipdata delivers Managed Operational Intelligence.

 01